witherslayer67/witherslayer67.github.io/projects/progtemp.md

 # Expected outcomes
 - Download WPILib
+  - 2024 Beta (for now)
 - Setup Git/GitHub
+  - setup extension packs
 - Learn the Basics of Java
+  - Just a quick dive
 - Learn the Basics of Command Based
 - Code a robot (without a robot)